RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_A_Pandas_Basics.md

 ## Working with Columns

-We now start to look more closely the columns.
+We now start to look more closely at the columns.

 #### iloc for Index-based slices